 Work out Bail Out Plan

-What happens when everything is going wrong, a storm coming in for example, what is the plan to get off the trail and to safety?
+What happens when everything is going wrong, a storm coming in for example, what is the plan for basic trail safety and getting off the trail?

-You need to understand this with your slackpacking host as you don’t want to be caught in a bind if things go wrong, have an exit strategy so you can both know what needs to happen should something unforeseen occur.
+You need to understand this with your slack packing host as you don’t want to be caught in a bind if things go wrong, have an exit strategy so you can both know what needs to happen should something unforeseen occur always practice basic trail safety.

 What are the Benefits of Slackpacking?